fullstaq-ruby/server-edition/README.md

 # Fullstaq Ruby: a server-optimized Ruby distribution

-> _This is hypothetical documentation that describes a product that does not yet exist._

 Fullstaq Ruby is a Ruby distribution that's optimized for use in servers.
 It is the easiest way to:

  * Install Ruby on servers — we supply precompiled binaries.